TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 where hand editing is supported and won't be lost.

-Then, still done via cr-do-issue, the possibly-hand-edited bbl/abs in dir2.process get copied back to dir1.lndout (no changes here), and incorporated into the final landing files in dir1.lndout.
+Then, still done via cr-do-issue, the possibly-hand-edited bbl/abs in dir2.process get copied back to dir1.lndout (no changes here), overwriting what was there, and incorporated into the final landing files in dir1.lndout.

 All this takes several passes.
 The overall process: run cr-do-issue, inspect the output dir2.process/issue.xml, inspect the output